 - 8Kg Heat Pump 5 Ticks (EBD881H) $1,180

 Where to buy a dryer in Singapore

 You used to only be able to buy dryers in Singapore from stores, but now you can purchase them online for the ultimate convenience and even enjoy discounted prices!
 Lazada and Shopee are my go-to for shopping electronics.
 If you prefer to see the dryers in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.

 If you would like to take up a loan for your home purchases, consider a personal loan, as renovation loans do not give you the cash upfront.
 You can find the best personal loan suitable for you on Singsaver.

-We hope that our Dryer Singapore buying guide will help you to buy the right dryer for your home.
+We hope that our dryer Singapore buying guide will help you to buy the best dryers in Singapore for your home.
 Do also read our other buying guides too.
 Please do share this along with your friends if you have found this useful.
 Do look forward to more buying guides that we will be releasing soon!